top of page

 • Glenn

-Altria: A company with a large competitive advantage and a high dividend yield.
+Altria: A company with a significant competitive advantage and a high dividend yield.

-Altria is a company that has a significant competitive advantage and offers a generous dividend payout.
-However, it is also a company that is facing some risks that it will need to overcome.
+Altria is a company that possesses a significant competitive advantage and provides a generous dividend payout.
+However, the company is also facing some risks that it will need to overcome.
 The question is whether the risk/reward is worth it, and it is time to add Altria to your portfolio.
 In this analysis, I will share my thoughts on Altria.

 This is not a financial advice.
 I am not a financial advisor and I only do these post in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.